+SIT INC STITE

-MS in Biology 36 hours
+MS in Biology36 hours

-Option A: Thesis Option Requirements (18 hours required) 36 hours
+Option A: Thesis Option36 hours

-Take all of the following:

-BIOL 802, Organic Evolution 3 hours
+Requirements (18 hours required) Take all of the following: BIOL 802, Organic Evolution

-BIOL 820, Introduction to Graduate Study 3 hours

-Take 3 hours from the following:

-BIOL 831, Biological Research 1-3 hours
+BIOL 831, Biological Research

-Biological Research is 1-3 credits and must be taken for total of 3 hours. а

-Take 3 hours from the following:

-BIOL 880, Seminar 1 hour
+Take 3 hours from the following: BIOL 880, Seminar

-Seminar is one credit and must be taken for a total of 3 hours. of

-Take 6 hours from the following:

-BIOL 896, Thesis 3-6 hours
+BIOL 896, Thesis

-Thesis is 3-6 credits and must be taken for a total of 3 hours S.

-Electives (19 hours required)
+Electives (18 hours required)

 All courses counting towards the Master's Degree must be previously approved by the advisor and Graduate Program Committee to be used on the program of study.

+Option B: Non-Thesis Option36 hours

 In lieu of a defense of thesis, students completing Option B will be required to pass a written comprehensive examination covering the major areas of the biological sciences during their last term of enrollment.

-Requirements (18 hours required)

-lake all of the following:
+Requirements (18 hours required) Take all of the following:

-BIOL 802, Organic Evolution 3 hours
+BIOL 802, Organic Evolution

-BIOL 820, Introduction to Graduate Study 3 hours

-BIOL 863, Biological Perspectives 3 hours

-Take 6 hours from the following:

-BIOL 831, Biological Research 1-3 hours
+Take 6 hours from the following: BIOL 831, Biological Research

-Biological Research is 1-3 credits and must be taken f or a

-total of 6 hours.

-Take 3 hours from the following:

-BIOL 881, Current Issues in Biology 1 hour
+Take 3 hours from the following: BIOL 881, Current Issues in Biology

-Current Issues is one credit and must be taken the

-semesters for a total of 3 hours.

 Electives (18 hours required)

 All courses counting towards the Master's Degree must be previously approved by the advisor and Graduate Program Committee to be used on the program of study.

+GRADUATE Biology

+\Electives